chef/chef-web-docs/chef_master/source/resource_apt_repository.rst

 ``repo_name``
    **Ruby Type:** String

-   The name of the channel to discover.
+   The name of the repository to configure.

 ``uri``
    **Ruby Type:** String